PowerLoom/deploy/README.md

 2. At least 4 core CPU, 8GB RAM and 50GB SSD.
 2. IPFS daemon (locally or remote instance with API port `5001` tunneled to localhost).
     - While we have __included__ this in our autobuild docker setup, we've noticed issues on non-server setups.
-    - Regardless, IPFS daemon can hog __*a lot*__ of resources - it is not recommended to run this on a personal computer.
+    - Regardless, IPFS daemon can hog __*a lot*__ of resources - it is not recommended to run this on a personal computer unless you have a strong internet connection and dedicated CPU+RAM.
 > 3rd party IPFS services such as Pinata/Infura are not supported
 3. RPC URL for Ethereum mainnet.
 We recommend running a full geth node to save costs but for this phase, any of the following should suffice.
     - [Alchemy](https://alchemy.com/?r=15ce6db6d0a109d5) (preferred) __$49/mo__